odockal/podman-desktop-qe/examples/squid-proxy/local-proxy.md

 # Podman Desktop proxy setup with simple local Squid Proxy running in container

-## Setup Squid running in container
+## Setup Squid running in container - simple, open to all

 1. Create a squid config on local file system, `squid.conf`:
 ```